wingedcatgirl/classify-text-obsidian-plugin/README.md

 # To install
 Extract the zip or clone the repo into your plugins folder.
 I only really made this for my own use, tbh, so I won't be putting it in the official Obsidian listing or whatever unless there's, like, actual demand for it.

+I think technically you only need `main.js`, `styles.css`, and `manifest.json`, but the other files shouldn't hurt.
+Probably.
+Look, I don't actually know TypeScript.